carbon-language/carbon-lang/clang/tools/scan-build-py/README.md

 License
 -------

-The project is licensed under University of Illinois/NCSA Open Source License.
+The project is licensed under Apache-2.0 with LLVM exceptions.
 See LICENSE.TXT for details.

   [1]: http://clang.llvm.org/docs/JSONCompilationDatabase.html